 Spin Can’t Shield Spendthrift NCUA: Editor/Publisher's Column

-The NCUA announced last week at its monthly board meeting that credit unions’ assessment for the Temporary Corporate Credit Union Stabilization Fund would be a mere eight basis points.
+The NCUA announced at its July board meeting that credit unions’ assessment for the Temporary Corporate Credit Union Stabilization Fund would be a mere eight basis points.
 The total bill for credit unions comes to $701 million, or approximately $100,000 on average per credit union, for 2013.
 It’s the lowest level it’s been since the inception of the TCCUSF.

 At the same time, the NCUA touted cutting $2.5 million from its budget, saving credit unions about $400 on average.
 The positive spin does not come close to outweighing the negative, but it’s a start.

 While credit unions are having to lay employees off or cut back their hours, or even cut member services to hit their numbers, the NCUA added yet another employee this year.
 It has an endless supply of funding: your credit union’s money.
 And if that’s not enough, it’s backed by the full faith and credit of the federal government.